Andy Warhol: Childhood (1928–1936)

+Andy Warhol was born Andrew Warhola Jr. on August 6, 1928, in Pittsburgh, Pennsylvania.
+He was the fourth child of Andrej Varchola (Americanized as Andrew Warhola; c.
+1886–1942 (Note: Many European-born Rusyns lacked official birth certificates, so exact birth dates were commonly uncertain.
+Church metrical books record Andrew Warhola's birth as December 7, 1886, but various documents give differing information: his 1909 marriage record lists his age as 24 (not 22), the 1930 U.S. Census reports his age at marriage as 21, a 1913 insurance application gives 1887 as his birth year, and Julia Warhola told Esquire in 1966 he was 20 at marriage.
+By his 1924 naturalization he used 1886 but with a different month and day; his citizenship papers, draft card, death certificate, and tombstone show November 28, 1886.) and Julia Warhola (1891–1972).
+His parents were working-class Rusyn emigrants from Mikó, Austria-Hungary (now Miková in northeast Slovakia).

 In 1912, Warhol's father emigrated to the United States and found work in a coal mine.
 His wife joined him nine years later in 1921.
 The family lived at 55 Beelen Street and later at 3252 Dawson Street in the Oakland neighborhood of Pittsburgh.
 They were Ruthenian Catholic and attended St. John Chrysostom Byzantine Catholic Church.
 Warhol had two older brothers, Paul (1922–2014) and John (1925–2010), as well as an older sister, Maria (1912; died in infancy).
 Warhol's nephew James Warhola, became a successful children's book illustrator.

 At the age of eight, Warhol had a streptococcal infection that led to scarlet fever.
-Because there were no antibiotics to treat the illness it progressed to rheumatic fever and ultimately the neurological condition Sydenham's chorea, sometimes referred to as St. Vitus' Dance.
+Because there were no antibiotics to treat the illness, it progressed to rheumatic fever and ultimately the neurological condition Sydenham's chorea, sometimes referred to as St. Vitus’ Dance.
 At times he was confined to bed and made to remain home from school.
 He would spend these days drawing, creating scrapbooks from Hollywood magazines, and cutting out images from comic books that his mother bought him.
 He also enjoyed using the family's Kodak Baby Brownie Special camera, and after noticing his passion for photography, his father and brothers built a darkroom in the basement for him.